hashicorp/nomad/website/source/docs/configuration/server.html.md

   provided once on each agent's initial startup sequence.
 If it is provided after Nomad has been initialized with an encryption key, then the provided key is ignored and a warning will be displayed.
-See the [Nomad encryption documentation][encryption] for more details on this option and its impact on the cluster.
+See the [encryption documentation][encryption] for more details on this option and its impact on the cluster.

 - `node_gc_threshold` `(string: "24h")` - Specifies how long a node must be in a